idirdehmous/pyodb_0.1.0/README.md

 ```

 ## Testing
--When the modules build from C/Python API are imported, the python statement initialises some functions involved during compilation (headers,  libraries etc ).
-One has firstly to load the shared objects using 'ctypes module'
+-When a module build from C/Python API is imported, the python statement 'import' initialises some functions involved during the compilation (headers,  libraries etc ).
+One has then firstly to load the shared objects using 'ctypes module'.
--The pyodb installation is tested as follow :
+-The pyodb installation is tested as follow : <br />
 ```
 from ctypes import  cdll
 cdll.LoadLibrary(  "/path/to/odb/libs/libodb.so"  )